 Forest Forge also specialises in work in Autism and can provide awareness training for cultural organisations.

-If you are part of a community group and would like to find out how Forest Forge can support you, contact Lucy on email@example.com or call us for a chat on 01425 470188.
+If you are part of a community group and would like to find out how Forest Forge can support you, contact us on firstname.lastname@example.org or call us for a chat on 01425 470188

 From designing and delivering one-off bespoke workshops covering all aspects of theatre – from Shakespeare, puppetry, playwriting, physical theatre to storytelling and even e-safety – to working with you to deliver longer in-depth projects – our creative learning team has a wealth of experience to support you and your school, college or university.